gfmcgrath/PowerShell/README.md

 The MSONline Module is now deprecated.
 AzureAD is being phased out in favour using MS Graph API, however these scripts are still built using the AzureAD module.
 To install this, run the following in an Admin PowerShell window:

 `Install-Module AzureAD`

+This module is onply compatible with Windows PowerShell 5.1, NOT PowerShell 7.